Zuehlke/getting-started-with-kubernetes/kubernetes-config-map-secret.md

 kubectl apply -f kubernetes/hello-kubernetes/resources-configmap.yaml
 ```

-Let's check the result under http://localhost:31313
+Make sure the port-forward is still up and check the application at [localhost:8000](http://localhost:8000).

 💡 There is also a prepared version with a `Secret` under `kubernetes/hello-kubernetes/resource-secret.yaml`.
-It provides a service under http://localhost:31333
+Its service is called `secrets-app`.